aaronc/fx-clj/README.md

 ### Creating JavaFX objects

-There is both a function based and hiccup-style API for creating JavaFX objects.
+There is both a function-based and hiccup-style API for creating JavaFX objects.

-See the API documentation for `fx-clj.elements` for a list of supported JavaFX objects.
+See the API documentation for `fx-clj.core` for a list of supported JavaFX objects.

-The syntax for all object creation functions and the hiccup like vectors, is almost identical to the pset syntax.
-It is basically a matter of which style you prefer.
+The syntax for all object creation functions and the hiccup like vectors, is identical to the `pset!` syntax after the first argument (for the target element).
+Choosing between the different styles is basically a matter of preference.
 All of the following are equivalent:

 ```clojure
 (fx/pset!
 (Button.) :#my-btn.my-class {:on-action (fn [] (println "Clicked"))} "Click Me")